Canada and the Caribbean Community (CARICOM)

 Our partnership

-Canada and the Caribbean Community (CARICOM) have established a strong partnership over the past fifty years, grounded in shared economic interests, common values, and strong people-to-people ties.
+Canada and the Caribbean Community (CARICOM) have established a strong partnership, grounded in shared economic interests, common values, and strong people-to-people ties.
 This relationship is characterized by collaboration on a wide range of issues, including climate, economic prosperity, sustainable and inclusive development, and regional security, and is maintained through bilateral and multilateral engagement in various international forums and institutions.
 Canada is committed to supporting CARICOM in areas such as regional integration, economic, human and social development, and the strengthening of democratic and judicial institutions.

 Canada and CARICOM collaborate closely within international organizations such as the United Nations, the Commonwealth, La Francophonie, and the Organization of American States.
 At the World Bank and the International Monetary Fund, Canada’s Executive Directors represent a group of Caribbean constituents, advocating on their behalf.
 Canada also works closely with CARICOM Member States in regional banks, including the Inter-American Development Bank and the Caribbean Development Bank.

 Canada’s relationship with CARICOM is deep and multifaceted, rooted in the principles of rule of law, mutual respect, democracy, and human rights.
-This bond of trust reflects a shared commitment to progress, prosperity, and the security of our hemisphere.
+This bond of trust reflects a shared commitment to progress, prosperity, and the security of our hemisphere and the well-being of its citizens.
 Canada is proud to affirm its commitment as a steadfast partner of CARICOM and the wider Caribbean region and will continue to work together to address shared challenges and seize new opportunities.
 This enduring partnership serves to reflect our shared values and aspirations, and Canada is dedicated to further strengthening these ties in the years to come.

-Information on Canada`s international assistance in CARICOM countries can be explored on the ¶¶ÒùÊÓƵ .
+Information on Canada’s international assistance in CARICOM countries can be explored on the ¶¶ÒùÊÓÆµ and the DevData dashboard on international assistance expenditures.

 Quick facts